Skip to main content

 Independent from Deep Dive Forecasts

 The page-level forecast overlay is separate from the Revenue Forecast Deep Dive in the Financial tab.
-The deep dive uses its own independent analysis method (averaging 3 prior periods of equal length).
+The deep dive uses its own independent analysis method (averaging 3 prior periods of equal length and producing a confidence band).
 Both can be active at the same time without conflict.
 When both are active, the deep dive shows a banner noting this distinction.

 Clearing Compare and Forecast